arhill05/aom-journal/index.md

 ---

-### [[6/21/2018] Day 13 - Perform a mind dump of everything you’re worried about.
+### [[6/22/2018] Day 13 - Perform a mind dump of everything you’re worried about.
 From the leaky dishwasher to your family member’s poor health – get it all out.
 (Use David Allen’s GTD trigger list to help you out if needed.)](./day-13)

 > There are a lot of things that I tend to worry about on a regular basis, but not very many of them really stress me out.
 I feel like...

+### [[6/25/2018] Day 14 - Write a review of some form of entertainment you recently took in.
+Whether book or movie or TV show or Broadway play, write out what you liked and didn’t like about it.
+Were there any lessons to be gleaned, or was it pure entertainment (it’s okay if it was!)?](./day-14)

+> Incredibles 2 spoilers ahead!
+I just saw The Incredibles 2 on Friday.
+It was a very good movie, but I did have my qualms with it.